 European leaders met in Berlin, Germany, in 1884 to stake their claims in Africa and resolve conflicts over African colonies.
 However, they had little regard for the boundaries the Africans already had in place, which were often based on the location of ethnic groups, resulting in what became known as the "Scramble for Africa."
 By 1914, most of Africa was under European control.
 Meanwhile, the United States became involved in imperialism by acquiring territories such as the Philippines and Hawaii.

-Teach students about the immediate and long-term effects of imperialism using the Age of Imperialism lesson plans below.
-Have students first examine this timeline with a supplemental enrichment activity (available for download as a PDF) focusing on relevant events from 1850–1914.
-Then, distribute the accompanying resources: a viewpoint on imperialism from George Bernard Shaw’s The Man of Destiny (primary source enrichment activity) and a related writing enrichment activity.
+If you are looking to cover the immediate and long-term effects of imperialism with students, take a look at these Age of Imperialism resource links.
+Students can examine this timeline with a supplemental enrichment activity (available for download as a PDF), focusing on relevant events from 1850–1914.
+Then, consider sharing the accompanying resources: a (primary source enrichment activity for older students only) about the Boer War and the suffering of the civilian population, and a viewpoint on imperialism from George Bernard Shaw’s The Man of Destiny with a related writing enrichment activity.

 Learn more about HMH Social Studies, which presents the rich, endlessly inventive story of our world, challenging students to dig deep into the past.